-You select your supervisor by the end of September of your second year of the program.
-Send an email message to email@example.com.
-This will trigger the start of your Supervisory Committee, and will be entered on ROSI, and on the FIFSW Database.
+You select your supervisor by June 1 of your first year in the program.
+Send an email to firstname.lastname@example.org.
+This will trigger the start of your Supervisory Committee, and will be entered on ACORN, and on the FIFSW Database.

 Two copies of the Comprehensive Paper are to be submitted.
 These will be distributed to two examiners (one of which is the supervisor) who will independently assess the merits of the paper.
 You must verify with the two readers if they are willing to accept an e-copy.